rcherin/hackaton/README.md

 ## Goal
 Docker image pushed in dockerhub with your application implementing Rest API

+## Final comparison
+We will test and comapre each implementation for start-up time, memory consuption under load, max TPS atchieved, container image size and developer happiness :)

 ## Useful Links
 ### Quarkus
 https://quarkus.io/guides/hibernate-orm /